What is Cognitive Flexibility? A Guide for Neurodivergent Adults

 The answer was clear: I wanted to be present and excited to see my fiancé.
 I wanted to be the best, most fun fiancé I could be.

 This simple mindset shift changed everything.
 Suddenly, work wasn’t as important.
 My relationship took top priority.
 This moment of transformation was fueled by my executive function skills.
-Specifically flexible thinking.
-It is exactly what I aim to teach in Adult EF Skills 101.
+Specifically, flexible thinking.

-Flexible thinking (aka cognitive flexibility) is an executive function skill.
+Cognitive flexibility (aka flexible thinking) is an executive function skill.
 According to Peg Dawson and Richard Gaure, “Flexible thinking is our ability to revise plans when faced with obstacles or mistakes.”

 It’s our brain’s capability to adapt, solve problems, and integrate new information, allowing us to navigate the day's unexpected turns with grace and agility.